 By the end of your student teaching experience, you will be ready to enter the professional education community!
-We want you to be as prepared as possible to secure your first teaching job, if you are not already on a provisional teaching assignment.
+We want you to be as prepared as possible to secure your first teaching job.
 At this time, we will begin developing/revising your application materials, such as letters of interest or application letters, resumes etc. Throughout your student teaching experience, you will want to add your additional experiences to this draft form of your resume.
+Your initial copy of your resume will be due at the Week 8 or 9 Seminar.